Share what kind of mom you are!

 7 Promises All Moms Should Make to Their Kids

-My younger son is eight, and I thought by now we’d be past the whole crying before school thing, but this year has been pretty brutal.
+My younger son is 8, and I thought by now we’d be past the whole crying before school thing, but this year has been pretty brutal.
 He became fixated on the idea that we’d forget to pick him up.
 I tried explaining why that wouldn’t happen, but he kept spiraling.
 Finally, I held his shoulders, looked him right in the eyes, and said, “Son, I promise I will always come for you.”

 1. I promise there’s nothing you can do to make me stop loving you.